biicode/docs/gettingstarted/getting-started-arduino.rst

 1. Installing biicode and Arduino tools
 ---------------------------------------

-To reuse code, you need to install biicode and a group of external tools (Arduino SDK, CMake and MinGW or GCC).
+First, install biicode and a group of external tools (Arduino SDK, CMake and MinGW or GCC).

    - Download the biicode installer.